49500/495CapstoneProject/README.md

 # Capstone Project
-Authors: Samuel Theising, JT Wellspring, and Nassim Zerrouak.
+Authors: Samuel Theising, JT Wellspring, Nassim Zerrouak, and Zane Smith.

 Will be following the footsteps of Prof. Chowdhury and testing a Mutual Learning Algorithm.
 ### How to run the program